virtuallyaverage/sin-approximation/README.md

 # sin-approximation
 A small weekend project for estimating the sin of a value between 0-2pi radians.
 Mainly for learning the basics of publishing to github, managing versions, and learn the basics of maching learning.
 This is a quick and dirty project, so there are clear optimizations, bugs, and improvements to be made.
-But it has succeded in the goals of furthering my knowlege of ML, Github, PyTorch, Database creation, and python in general
+But it has succeded in the goals of furthering my knowlege of ML, Github, PyTorch, Database creation, and python in general.

 # Setup on windows
 * Install torch ```pip install torch``` then restart powershell (open a new window)